Elizabeth Kolbert: Books

 The Prophet of Love: And Other Tales of Power and Deceit was published by Bloomsbury Publishing in 2004.
-The book includes a collection of articles about New York politics and public figures such as Hillary Clinton, Rudy Giuliani, and Rev. Al Sharpton.
+The book is a collection of articles about New York politics and public figures such as Hillary Clinton, Rudy Giuliani, and Rev. Al Sharpton.
 All but one of the articles were originally published in The New Yorker.

 Field Notes from a Catastrophe: Man, Nature, and Climate Change was published by Bloomsbury Publishing in 2006.
+This book was one of Kolbert’s first major publications focusing on climate change and the environment.
+Field Notes from a Catastrophe: Man, Nature, and Climate Change was noted as one of The New York Times 100 Notable Books of the year in 2006.
 In the book, Kolbert travels around the world to document how climate change is significantly affecting the environment and make these scientific developments accessible to a wide audience.
+In her writing Kolbert uses contrast to emphasize the severity of our ecological crisis and discusses ancient civilizations as a parallel to our modern world.